-In the early days of the web (the “caveman days” when we were still rubbing two sticks together to make websites out of HTML), there was a land rush on high-level domain names of one or two-words for really general phrases.
-Things like “realestate.com” and “homes.com” as an example.
+In the early days of the web (the “caveman days” when we were still rubbing two sticks together to make websites out of HTML), there was a land rush on high-level domain names of one or two words for really general phrases.
+Things like “realestate.com” and “homes.com” are examples.

 At the time, targeting search terms like “real estate investing” were in high demand.

-Targeting a search term like “real estate investing” makes sense for a wider, more generic audience, while targeting a location based search term makes far more sense for most investors who are buying, renting, and selling properties.
+Targeting a search term like “real estate investing” makes sense for a wider, more generic audience, while targeting a location-based search term makes far more sense for most investors buying, renting, and selling properties.

-Here’s What I Mean By A Location Based Search Term
+Here’s What I Mean By Local SEO for Real Estate Search Terms

 You know you may get a whole bunch of links… none of which will be relevant to you.